 1. INTRODUCTION

-Sesame (Sesamum indicum L.), commonly known as til is the oldest indigenous oilseed crop.
+Sesame, Sesamum indicum L., commonly known as til is the oldest indigenous oilseed crop.
 Red flour beetle, Tribolium castaneum (Herbst) is a cosmopolitan and serious primary pest of sesame.
 The average loss estimated due to T. castaneum was 6.8 per cent in non-cereal crops (Ahir et al., 2018).
-A study on storage pest management in sesame is relatively less when compared with cereals and pulses.
-Though chemical fumigants were used for storage pest control, they pose risks to the environment, human health, and seed quality.
-Pesticide and chemical residues are a chief cause of concern for Indian agricultural exports.
-Indian food exports (sesame also) are sometimes rejected due to pesticide residues which are higher than Maximum Residue Limit (MRL) of importing nations (IOPEPC, 2020).
-Therefore, this study assessed biorational insecticides viz., two essential oils (EOs) (clove oil @ 5ml kg-1 and peppermint oil @ 5ml kg-1) and insect growth regulator (IGR) (Pyriproxyfen 10 EC @ 5 ppm) against T. castaneum.
+A study on storage pest management in sesame is relatively less compared to cereals and pulses.
+Though chemical fumigants are used for storage pest control, they pose risks to the environment, human health, and seed quality.
+Pesticide and chemical residues are chief causes of concern for Indian agricultural exports.
+Indian food exports including sesame are sometimes rejected due to crossing the Maximum Residue Limit (MRL) for pesticides of importing nations (IOPEPC, 2020).
+Therefore, this study assessed biorational insecticides viz., two essential oils (EOs),clove oil @ 5mLKg-1 and peppermint oil @ 5mLKg-1 and insect growth regulator (IGR)Pyriproxyfen 10 EC @ 5 ppm against T. castaneum.

 2. material and methods

-The experiment was carried out with six treatments and three replications in a Completely Randomised Design at ICAR- Indian Institute of Oilseeds Research, Division of crop protection, Rajendranagar from Jan-June 2024.
-The treatments include: Clove oil @ 5ml kg-1, peppermint oil @ 5ml kg-1, pyriproxyfen 10 EC @ 5ppm, azadirachtin 1500 ppm @ 5ml kg-1 and deltamethrin 2.8 EC @ 1ppm (deltamethrin 2.8 EC and azadirachtin 1500 ppm were used as standard chemical and botanical check respectively).
-100 grams of sesame seeds were treated with each treatment and were transferred to plastic containers.
-Ten pairs of freshly emerged T. castaneum adults were released into each plastic container and covered with aluminium foil having pores on it.
-Later plastic containers were placed in incubator (25°C and 55% RH).
-Beetle mortality (%) was calculated 1, 3, 5, 7 and 14 days of exposure by using Abbot's formula (Abbott, 1925).
+The experiment was carried out with six treatments with three replications in a Completely Randomised Design at ICAR- Indian Institute of Oilseeds Research, Division of crop protection, Rajendranagar from January to June, 2024.
+The treatments included Clove oil @ 5mLKg-1, peppermint oil @ 5mLKg-1, pyriproxyfen 10 EC @ 5ppm, azadirachtin 1500 ppm @ 5mL Kg-1 and deltamethrin 2.8 EC @ 1ppm.
+Deltamethrin 2.8 EC and azadirachtin 1500 ppm were used as standard chemical and botanical checks, respectively.
+A100 grams of sesame seeds were used for each treatment and were transferred to plastic containers.
+Ten pairs of freshly emerged T. castaneum adults were released into each plastic container and covered with aluminum foil having pores on it.
+Later, plastic containers were placed in incubator at 25°C and 55% RH.
+Beetle mortality per cent was calculated at 1, 3, 5, 7 and 14 days of exposure by using Abbott's corrected mortality formula (Abbott, 1925).

 3. results and discussion

-At 1 DAT, there was significant difference observed on the adult mortality compared to untreated control (Table.
-1).
-Deltamethrin 2.8 EC @ 1ppm recorded highest adult mortality (25.00%) followed by peppermint oil @ 5ml kg-1 (23.33 %) but both the treatments found on par with each other.
-While, azadirachtin 1500 ppm @ 5ml kg-1 recorded 20.00% adult mortality followed by clove oil @ 5ml kg-1 (18.33%).
-Pyriproxyfen 10 EC @ 5 ppm recorded only 13.33% adult mortality.
-However, untreated control resulted no adult mortality.
-Gradually, the adult mortality increased in all treatments.
-At 3, 5 and 7 DAT, the highest adult mortality was recorded in peppermint oil @ 5ml kg-1 with 35.67, 44.66 and 56.00% mortality, respectively.
-However, deltamethrin 2.8 EC @ 1ppm found on par with the peppermint oil @ 5ml kg-1 at 3, 5 and 7 DAT.
-Therefore, peppermint oil @ 5ml kg-1was showing same efficacy as that of standard checks.
+At 1 DAT, there was significant difference observed in the adult mortality compared to untreated control (Table 1).
+Deltamethrin recorded highest adult mortality of25 per cent followed by peppermint oil (23.33 %) and were on par with each other.
+Azadirachtin recorded 20 per cent mortality followed by clove oil (18.33%) whilepyriproxyfen recorded only 13.33 per cent mortality.
+However, untreated control recorded no adult mortality.
+The adult mortality increased in all treatments gradually.
+At 3, 5 and 7 DAT, the highest adult mortality was recorded in peppermint oil with 35.67, 44.66 and 56 per cent, respectively showing same efficacy as that of standard checks and deltamethrin wasfound to be on par with the peppermint oil.